guyguy2001/clojure-adventure/doc/design/brainstorming/fireball.md

 - When trying to move, being able to query whether there's a solid object where I'm trying to go
 - For things I'm interesting in knowing about their collisions (e.g. fireballs), be able to query / call a callback when such collisions happen
   - Ideally, allow me to stop the events if a fireball hits multiple things on the same tile but I despawned it first (for situations where this is how I'd like it to work.)

+I think I should have 2 parts: The collision calculation, and the collision notification.